 |3F||Classrooms F301-F304 / Faculty Offices|

-Building FⅡ contains 30-seater class rooms, 300-seater lecture theatres, computer assisted language instruction (CAI) rooms, and computer-equipped information processing rooms.
+Building FⅡ contains 30-seater class rooms, 300-seater lecture theatres.
 Building FII is primarily used for lectures and classes.

 Building G contains an international standard basketball court, a fitness room and other sports and fitness related facilities.
 Together with a range of outdoor sports grounds, these facilities also help to encourage greater communication and interaction between students through sports.